-- \$20,000 per annum payable in four quarterly installments; - \$ 2,000 per Board meeting attended; - \$ 1,000 per meeting for serving as Chairman of the Audit Committee; and - \$ 500 per Audit Committee meeting attended.
+- \$20,000 per annum payable in four quarterly installments; - \$2,000 per Board meeting attended; - \$1,000 per meeting for serving as Chairman of the Audit Committee; - \$500 per Audit Committee meeting attended. - \$1,000 per meeting for serving as Chairman of the Compensation Committee; and - \$500 per Compensation Committee meeting attended

-During 2004, the Board of Directors of the Company met formally two (2) times and executed five (5) unanimous consents.
-All of the Company's directors attended the meetings of the Board of Directors.
+During 2005, the Board of Directors of the Company met formally four times and executed two unanimous consents.
+All of the Company's directors attended at least 75% of the meetings of the Board of Directors.
 The Company does not have a policy on whether directors are required to attend the Meeting.
-Last year 4 of the directors attended the 2004 annual meeting stockholders.
+Last year, five of the directors attended the 2005 annual meeting of stockholders.